stackhpc/ansible-slurm-appliance/README.md

 - `environments/`: See [docs/environments.md](docs/environments.md).
 - `ansible/`: Contains the ansible playbooks to configure the infrastruture.
-- `packer/`: Contains automation to use Packer to build compute nodes for an enviromment - see the README in this directory for further information.
+- `packer/`: Contains automation to use Packer to build machine images for an enviromment - see the README in this directory for further information.
 - `dev/`: Contains development tools.

 For further information see the [docs](docs/) directory.